davidmalcolm/asmdiff/README.rst

 This is a tool for comparing the output of "objdump" for a before/after pair of .o files.

-It attempts to be more useful than "diff" in the following ways:
+It attempts to be more useful than a purely textual "diff" in the following ways:

   * It ignores reorderings of functions, instead matching them by name.